nextras/orm/docs/conventions.md

 }
 ```

-If you need more advanced configuration, feel free to override `getManyHasManyParameters()` method in your mapper.
-This method returns an array where the first value is a joining table name, the second is an array of joining keys/columns.
-If you have only one `m:m` relationship between two entities, you can return the result based only on the passed target mapper, source property's metadata are available for more detailed matching.
+If you need more advanced configuration, feel free to override the `getManyHasManyParameters()` method in your mapper.
+This method returns an array where the first value is a joining table name and the second is an array of joining keys/columns.
+If you have only one `m:m` relationship between two entities, you can return the result based only on the passed target mapper; source property's metadata are available for more detailed matching.

 ```php
 use Nextras\Orm\Mapper\Dbal\DbalMapper;